-Stefan Candea, Romania, is a freelance journalist and co-founder of the Romanian Center for Investigative Journalism in Bucharest, Romania, and is currently working with ICIJ on an upcoming investigation.
+Stefan Candea, Romania, is a freelance journalist and co-founder of the Romanian Centre for Investigative Journalism (CRJI), a nonprofit registered in Bucharest, Romania.

 He started Sponge, an open and collaborative media innovation lab for Eastern Europe.
 The lab created an in-depth magazine, The Black Sea, a lifeboat for journalism in the region.
 He is the initiator of Investigative SmartGrid, a new, open business model for a modular journalistic enterprise that was shortlisted for the European Press Prize 2013, the Innovation Award.